+Before hot chiles were brought to China from the New World, Szechuan peppercorn and ginger were used to give heat to dishes in Northern Chinese cuisine.
 Many people are surprised to learn that Szechuan peppercorn isn't really a pepper at all.
-It doesn't come from Piper nigrum as does black pepper, and it is not related to chili peppers (genus Capsicum).
-It consists of the pinkish-red dried outer husks of the prickly ash shrub of the genus Zanthoxylum.
+It doesn't come from Piper nigrum as does black pepper (native to India), and it is not related to chili peppers (genus Capsicum), which are native to the Americas.